quillThinking about Evolution & Economics and Some Notes on the Evolution of Ideas

 Here we have a history of survival tricks, all behaviours - subconscious, conscious and self-conscious - have meaning as evolutionary functions, 'as if' survival tricks.

-Survival is secured by discovering & accumulating 'know how' synergies from cooperation through a blind 'tit for tat' algorithm.
-Robert Axelrod's 'tit for tat’ is an evolutionarily stable strategy, 'as if' a moral intent grows the benefits of cooperation over time and protects such benefits from predators & parasites -
+Perhaps there is a pattern to this history?
+Survival maybe secured by discovering & accumulating 'know how' synergies from cooperation through blind 'tit for tat' behaviour.
+Robert Axelrod claimed a 'tit for tat’ was an evolutionarily stable strategy, 'as if' a moral intent grows the benefits of cooperation over time and protects such benefits from predators & parasites -

 cooperate - be nice, don’t try to win at the expense of others, avoid unnecessary conflict